 More than six hundred passengers were sent home from the MV Discovery when their cruise to see the Northern Lights was cancelled.

 The ship has now passed a number of safety checks and is expected to set off from Avonmouth this evening.

 A Cruise Ship that had been due to sail from Avonmouth last week has been impounded in Dorset, leaving hundreds of passengers without a holiday.
 The Discovery should have set sail for Norway with travellers looking forward to seeing the Northern Lights.

 But the vessel has been detained by the Maritime & Coastguard Agency.
+Passengers have contacted us to express their anger.
 Richard Payne reports.